igormoiseev/XamarinHero/Notes App.md

 }
 This class will setup and handle our CRUD (CRUD is an acronym for the four basic types of SQL commands: Create , Read , Update , Delete ) operations in our database.

-7. When that’s done Open the App.xaml.cs file and make it look like this:
+7.When that’s done Open the App.xaml.cs file and make it look like this:
-Click on the right facing arrow on App.xaml it would displace the App.xaml.cs file click on it using System;
+Click on the right facing arrow on App.xaml it would displace the App.xaml.cs file click on it

+using System;
 using System.Collections.Generic;
 using System.Linq;